EBMSASS/PMClusters/README.md

 # PMClusters

-Clustering of PubMed abstracts -- guided by EBMSummeriser corpus (https://sourceforge.net/projects/ebmsummariser/)
+A corpus for Clustering of PubMed abstracts -- guided by EBMSummeriser corpus (https://sourceforge.net/projects/ebmsummariser/)